 Take a look at this Weebly blog below, which is content-rich but not feature-rich.

 Weebly Key Takeaways

 - Editor supports forms, image galleries, and other advanced elements

 6. Craft CMS

 Craft CMS also offers an image editor, collaboration tools, and a localization feature that can translate your content to specific languages.
+You can now also manage multiple blogs from within a single Craft install.
 To analyze your content's performance, you can integrate Craft CMS' dashboard with Google Analytics.

 - Advanced functionality including personalized content modeling and localization feature

 - Requires some web development experience

 Contently Ideal Users